 Keep the cot clear of all objects.
 Putting objects in the cot can increase your baby's risk of suffocation.

 Objects you should never put in your baby's cot include:

 - sleep positioners or other similar products such as 'nests', 'cocoons', 'pods' or 'wedges'

 - any soft objects and anything loose or fluffy - for example, cot bumpers, comforters, duvets, toys, teddies, wedges and bedding rolls

 When your baby is not in their cot

 Never fall asleep while holding your baby on a sofa, couch, armchair or beanbag.
 This significantly increases the risk of cot death.

 Never leave your baby unsupervised in a sitting device.
-This includes car seats, baby seats, slings, carriers or similar products.
+This includes car seats, baby seats, baby carriers and slings, or similar products.
 Sleeping in a sitting position can make it more difficult for your baby to breathe.

 Your baby's sleep temperature